- July 3, 1940 - November 26, 2012

 “It's so wonderful to see all of the tributes to my dad and thank you to all who recalled such wonderful memories.
 Indeed, if you can imagine growing...Read More »

 “My brother Les was enthusiastic about life and enthralled with all its beauty and diversity.
-He was the most creative person in my family – he...Read More »
+He was the most creative person in my family he was...Read More »

 “Les was a wonderful friend.
 We worked on the Monorail together.
 One time we had to go help out with the Rhinos.
 We had to clean there area.
 The...Read More »